 Affinity testing compares multiple tests, and asks which tests produce the same results.
 Similarly, differential testing compares multiple tests, and asks which tests produce different results.

-One of my simplest "tools" which I may use to identify an affinity would be my simple 7+ link set.
-That set of 7+ links (7 base links - plus more links which I may add, varying according to your initial problem report) represents a carefully chosen set of addresses.
+One of my simplest "tools" which I may use to identify an affinity would be my simple 12 link set.
+That set of 12 links (which vary according to your initial problem report) represents a carefully chosen set of addresses.

 Some addresses, in the link set, are in the Blogger / Google hosting space - and others may be outside Blogger / Google.
 Systematic analysis of the results of trying each link, one after the other, can lead to any of several different diagnoses.